ESAT module 27 questions / 40 min / no calculator

 MM8.1

-This topic covers the fundamental skill of sketching and recognising common mathematical functions without a calculator.
-A strong visual understanding of these graphs is essential for solving a wide range of problems, including finding roots and solving inequalities.
+Sketching and recognising common mathematical functions without a calculator is a fundamental skill, and a strong visual understanding of these graphs is essential for solving a wide range of problems, including finding roots and solving inequalities.

 Revise this topic ›